 Be transparent.
 Tell them about what makes you tick and how you got to this point now.
 What excites you?
 What gets you up in the morning?
 What motivates you?
 What do you know now to be absolutely true and how did you reach that conclusion?

 This makes sense.
 After all, this is the really important stuff, isn’t it?
 So here is my story– not all of it, of course, just the game-changers.
-You know what I mean.
 You have probably had some of those yourself.
 After whatever happened happened, you were never quite the same, were you?

 —– —— ——- ——-

 After all, I thought, who has time for all this self-care stuff anyways?
-If I could just get everything on my to-do list done, then I wouldn’t have any stress!
+If I could just get everything on my to-do list done, then I wouldn’t have any stress, right?

 I wasn’t as bad off as a lot of other folks who had scleroderma, but I wasn’t completely living life to the fullest either.
 During those years, I “dabbled” in mind-body medicine.
 I even tried a stint as an editor for a health magazine to get away from the school system for a while.
 But I still had severe ups and downs with my energy as well as weight gain, bouts of digestive upset and fibromyalgia-like aches and pains.
-I was anxious most of the time, even when no crisis was afoot and things were flowing rather smoothly.
-The worst part of all this was that every winter, the “normal” round of “school flu” seemed to affect me more than most of the teachers and the students I worked with.
+I was anxious most of the time, even when no crisis was afoot.
+The worst part of all was that every winter, the “normal” round of “school flu” seemed to affect me more than most.
 From October through the first of the following year, I suffered from brain fog and bronchitis, sometimes to the point where I had to stay in bed for weeks at a time.

-Even when I was physically okay, throughout my thirties I still felt like I was just treading water in life.
-To add to the frustration, I also knew like there was something out there I was supposed to do.
-This “something” bobbed just out of reach like a buoy in the stormy sea.
-I was so strung out and tired all the time, I could never reach it.
+Even when I was physically okay, throughout my thirties I still felt like I was just treading water.
+I felt as if there was something out there I was supposed to do, yet this “something” bobbed just out of reach like a buoy in the stormy sea.
+I was so tired and anxious all the time, I could never reach it.

 Eventually, the inevitable hit me, as it will hit anyone who runs on the hormones of stress for too long.
-The “crash” came in 2014 when I developed a major periodontal and then systemic infection that caused most of my teeth to fall out.
+The “crash” came in 2014 when I developed major periodontal and systemic infections that caused most of my teeth to fall out.
 A little while later, I was dealt a secondary autoimmune diagnosis of Hashimoto’s Thyroiditis (with a TSH of 35).